KishanMistri/kishan-mistri.netlify.app/content/authors/admin/_index.md

   url: https://www.oracle.com/in/corporate/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include day to day data science problem, deploying, scaling and managing ML model/system and other programmable matter.
+bio: My interests include solve day to day data science problems, deploying, scaling and managing ML model/system and other programmable matter.

 # Interests to show in About widget
 interests: